 For example, if you have $100,000 in losses, but a jury finds that your actions were 20% to blame for the accident, you would be entitled to no more than $80,000.
-If you share more than 50% of the fault for the accident, you wouldn’t be allowed to recover any amount of compensation.
+If you share more than 50% of the fault for the accident, you wouldn’t be allowed to recover any compensation.

 The Benton Law Firm Legal Fees and Costs

-Our Dallas construction vehicle accident attorneys understand that many people can’t afford their medical expenses.
+Our Dallas construction vehicle accident attorneys understand that many people can’t afford medical expenses.
 Paying for medical care can become a significant source of strain and can lead to debt.
 That’s why some accident victims decide not to seek legal representation.
 They want to avoid additional costs.

 The Benton Law Firm will take your case on contingency, so you don’t have to worry about upfront fees or costs.
 We won’t collect our legal fees unless we secure an insurance settlement or favorable jury verdict for you.
 If we lose, you won’t owe us any money.

 At The Benton Law Firm, our legal team will handle every step of the legal process so you can focus on healing.
 You can feel confident knowing you’re in qualified and capable hands when you hire us to represent you in your case.
 We will do our best to meet your needs and achieve your legal goals.

 Our award-winning Dallas construction vehicle accident attorneys hold a 10.0 Superb rating from Avvo and have received recognition from multiple legal organizations.
 We’re proud of the reputation we’ve built over the years and strive to continue to represent the interests of individuals suffering from others’ wrongdoings.